-North Korea tests missile it claims can reach 'anywhere in the world'
+North Korea claims missile can reach anywhere

 The US Pacific Command said it tracked the missile for 37 minutes and described it as a "land-based, intermediate range ballistic missile."
 Japan reported that its flight time was 40 minutes.

-It was launched from Panghyon, in North Pyongan province and traveled more than 930 kilometers (578 miles) according to South Korea's military -- further than a May 14 missile launch that analysts described as its most successful test ever.
+It was launched from Panghyon, in North Pyongan province, and traveled more than 930 kilometers (578 miles), according to South Korea's military -- further than a May 14 missile launch that analysts described as its most successful test ever.
 That launch reached a then-record altitude of around 2,100 kilometers (1,300 miles).

+South Korea's evaluation found the missile had an "improved range" compared to the May missile, said Cho Han-gyu, the director of operations for South Korea's Joint Chiefs of Staff.

-Bruce Bennett, Senior International/Defense Researcher at RAND Corporation, said North Korea had aimed high to limit the distance traveled and avoid a major international incident.
+Bruce Bennett, senior international/defense researcher at RAND Corp., said North Korea had aimed high to limit the distance traveled and avoid a major international incident.

 "You can't hardly fire a missile from North Korea that's got a thousand-kilometer range without it going into somebody's exclusive economic zone.
 The bottom line is, they've flown it very high so that they can test the range of the missile.
 If they were to shoot it on a normal trajectory, it's probably going to go out 6,000 or so kilometers.
 By definition, anything over 5,500 kilometers is an ICBM," he said.